 - Always with patient satisfaction in mind

-Urology of Indiana has board certified urologists, board certified urogynecologists and licensed advanced practice practitioners who see patients in 15 locations throughout central Indiana.
+Urology of Indiana has board certified urologists, board certified urogynecologists and licensed advanced practice practitioners who see patients in multiple locations throughout central Indiana.
 We provide complete diagnosis and treatment for urologic disorders in men, women and children.
 Our care team stays current on the latest advances in urologic care and are leaders in bringing new technology and treatment options to Indiana and the Midwest.

 Urology of Indiana History Dates Back to 1887

 This photograph was taken at the William P. Didusch Center for Urologic History at the American Urological Association, Baltimore, Maryland, which opened an exhibit in October 2006 featuring Dr. Wishard and his contributions to urology.

 While we have been together for over 20 years as Urology of Indiana, we also have roots dating back to 1887 as the oldest operating urology practice in the country.

 In 1887, William Niles Wishard, MD, founded his medical practice in Indianapolis, Indiana to specialize in the field of genitourinary surgery.
 He served as urology chairman for 49 years at what is now known as the Indiana University School of Medicine in Indianapolis, was president of the American Urological Association and served as vice president of the American Medical Association.